yaminncco/vue-guided-tour/docs/config.md

     offset: 0,
     arrow: true,
     autoAdjust: true
+    width: '250px',
     id: 'hello-world', // Used for aria-labelledby & aria-describedby
-    // 'aria-label': 'Hello world', // When title is undefined }
+    // 'aria-label': 'Hello world', // When title is undefined },
+  onBeforeNext: () => {
+    // perform actions
+    // return false to prevent the tour from moving to the next step }
+  onBeforePrev: () => {
+    // perform actions
+    // return false to prevent the tour from moving to the previous step }
 }
 ```